Embassy of Venezuela, Washington, D.C.: Occupation by Code Pink

-On April 10, 2019, the group of members of Code Pink and other left-wing organizations began occupying the embassy by invitation from the Maduro government.
+On April 10, 2019, members of Code Pink and other left-wing organizations began occupying the embassy at the invitation of the Maduro government.
 As of May 1, fifty Americans supporting Maduro were living in the building, whose entrance was locked down by its occupants.
 As a response, hundreds of supporters of Guaidó, mostly Venezuelan nationals, assembled outside the embassy in protest, mocking the mostly American occupants for not speaking Spanish and calling them thieves and trespassers.
-The standoff caused clashed between both groups.
+The standoff resulted in clashes between the groups.
 According to the embassy occupants, the protesters prevented people from bringing in food.
 The occupants held signs outside the embassy saying, "Hands Off Venezuela!" and "No to U.S. coup plots", while protesters chanted "Guaidó" and "Hands off my embassy".
 On May 8, the power company shut off electricity to the embassy, and on May 11, running water was also cut off.
-On May 13, after staying for over a month in the embassy, authorities served an eviction notice its occupants, asking them to leave immediately.
-Gustavo Tarre, Venezuela's representative to the Organization of American States, declared to The Associated Press that at the time there were seven people in the building, three of which left that after the notice was served.
-On May 16, the four protesters remaining: Kevin Zeese, Margaret Flowers, Adrienne Pine and David Paul, were forcibly removed from the embassy by police.
-Journalist Max Blumenthal, who has good relations with Nicolás Maduro, was arrested in October 2019 charged with assaulting a woman during the occupation of the embassy; the charges were later dropped.
+On May 13, after staying for over a month in the embassy, authorities served an eviction notice on its occupants, asking them to leave immediately.
+Gustavo Tarre, Venezuela's representative to the Organization of American States, declared to The Associated Press that at the time there were seven people in the building, three of whom left after the notice was served.
+On May 16, the four protesters remaining, Kevin Zeese, Margaret Flowers, Adrienne Pine and David Paul, were forcibly removed from the embassy by police.
+Journalist Max Blumenthal, who has good relations with Nicolás Maduro, was arrested in October 2019 and charged with assaulting a woman during the occupation of the embassy.
+The charges were later dropped.

 During the 2019 Foro de Sao Paulo, Maduro honored Code Pink for their actions.
+He posed for pictures with the group and rewarded them with gifts, including a book on Simón Bolívar and a replica of Bolivar's sword.